Chicago’s modernized building code

 All projects must submit using the updated code starting August 1, 2020

-The process isn’t complete: There are future phases for plumbing, mechanical, fuel gas, sign, and remaining fire prevention code items that are going to be adopted.
+The process isn’t complete: Phase 3 includes plumbing, mechanical, fuel gas, sign, and remaining fire prevention code items that are going to be adopted by 2021.

 The modernized building code is a “live” code and it will be updated as needed.